michaelBenin/extend-with-super/README.md

 Commands:

     npm run build
-    npm run test
+    npm test

+Open a github issue for the bug/enhancement discussion.

 Any contributions must be accompanied with tests.

-Make a pull request to the develop branch.
+Make a pull request to the develop branch referencing the issue.

+Please do not introduce any external dependencies.

 Main functionality influenced by underscore.js.

 License MIT